-- (1) Item 6 is described as "Regulations under §2632 providing guidance governing the allocation of generation-skipping transfer (GST) exemption in the event the IRS grants relief under §2642(g), as well as addressing the definition of a GST trust under §2632(c), and providing ordering rules when GST exemption is allocated in excess of the transferor's remaining exemption." - (a) It is the only new item under the heading of "Gifts and Estates and Trusts" in the 2021-2022 Plan. - (b) It is evidently related to Item 7 and is intended to address not only the consequences of the relief described in Item 7 but also, as the description says, the definition of a "GST trust" and ordering rules when too much GST exemption is ostensibly allocated.
+- (1) Item 6 is described as "Regulations under §2632 providing guidance governing the allocation of generation-skipping transfer (GST) exemption in the event the IRS grants relief under §2642(g), as well as addressing the definition of a GST trust under §2632(c), and providing ordering rules when GST exemption is allocated in excess of the transferor's remaining exemption." - (a) It is the only item under the heading of "Gifts and Estates and Trusts" in the 2021-2022 Plan that has not been in a Priority Guidance Plan before. - (b) It is evidently related to Item 7 and is intended to address not only the consequences of the relief described in Item 7 but also, as the description says, the definition of a "GST trust" for purposes of the deemed allocation rules of section 2632(c) and ordering rules when too much GST exemption is ostensibly allocated.